Blanchard, Maine: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Blanchard has a humid continental climate, abbreviated "Dfb" on climate maps.

-Notable residents
+Notable people

 Thomas Davee of Blanchard was a U.S. Congressman and a member of the Maine State Senate in the 19th century.

 Before moving to Monson, photographer Berenice Abbott, famous for her 1930s views of New York streets and buildings, lived in Blanchard during the 1950s.